 – At some stage in my life, I realized that poor diet and lifestyle were taking a toll on my health, and as our children came along, I finally learned how to nourish my body.
 Home cooking, with nutritionally packed, minimally processed foods, has been key to rebuilding my strength!
 I look forward to sharing some of my favorite recipes with you!

-– I’ve been an animal welfare advocate my whole life and have been a vegetarian and vegan for 22 years.
+– I’ve been an animal welfare advocate my whole life and was a vegetarian and vegan for 22 years.
 My decision to eat meat again was difficult and emotionally challenging.
 We source our meat from small, local, and organic farms, and one day, we hope to raise our own.
 We cook a lot of vegetarian and vegan food, too, so you will find plenty of great recipes on my site!

 Our family has grown to include five beautiful children, a wild Irish setter, two cats, four rats, and 7 fish.. and my love of pottery is as relevant as ever to my sanity.